icgrp/bert/docs/tutorials/huffman/huffman.md

 ## Overview
 This tutorial will lead you through using BERT to read and write memories in a hardware design.

 The tutorial covers the use of BERT with both Xilinx SDK (Xilinx tools 2019.1 and earlier) as well as with Vitis (Xilinx tools 2019.2 and later).
-At times below, there will be instructions to copy files from a particular directory or to run a particular script.
-A typical example would be the location of the sample files, either `.../bert/docs/tutorials/huffman/hw_huffman_sdk` or `.../bert/docs/tutorials/huffman/hw_huffman_vitis`.
+At times below, there will be instructions to copy files from a particular directory or to run a particular script within the repo.
+An example would be copying the sample hardware design files: `.../bert/docs/tutorials/huffman/hw_huffman_sdk` or `.../bert/docs/tutorials/huffman/hw_huffman_vitis` (depending on which tool is used).
 To simplify the discussion, that location would be listed as `.../bert/docs/tutorials/huffman/hw_huffman_TOOL` - you would need to replace the word `TOOL` with either `sdk` or `vitis`.
 In addition the `.../bert/` represents the location where your BERT repository exists on your computer.

 The hardware for the project is a Huffman Encoder design where 4 memories are used:
 * A 1024x8b memory with 8b characters that will be encoded, called `rawTextMem`